27 Jul Are Cubicles Back? Workplaces are Getting a Makeover

 While waiting for pharmaceutical companies to develop a vaccine, employers have to reevaluate their current strategies on how best to thrive and survive in the new normal.
 The pandemic has forced the business world to formulate contingency plans in anticipation of similar circumstances in the future.

 Experts foresee that even with the release of a successful vaccine, it would take years to reach a global immunization to the virus.
-This means companies still might implement decreased density of occupancy in offices.
+This means companies might still implement decreased density of occupancy in offices.
 Having a workplace layout makeover is key to adapt in these trying times.
+(Dennis Clemente)